lusid1/Preservation-HiltonUltimateTeamPlay/README.md

 The developer also references the game on their website: https://virtualheroes.com/portfolio_/commercial-2/hilton-ultimate-team-play/

-## Why the UDM disc was labeled "The Hilton Family"
+## Why the UMD disc was labeled "The Hilton Family"
 The UMD Disc was labeled "The Hilton Family" because they planned to launch a version of the game for each Hilton property.
 Each version would have used the same launcher UMD, and the game content and user runtime engine could be updated for each property without requiring a new UMD to be authored.
 This would have saved the developers from having to submit each future variant for review and UMD pressing, and is the reason for the unique structure of the content for this title.
 Hilton Gardens Inn Ultimate Team Play was the first property in the Hilton Family to be produced.
 The project was cancelled due to the 2009 ecenomic recession and training games for the other hilton hotel chains were never produced.

 ## Game Components
 Hilton Ultimate Team Play consists of:
   - A UMD Disc containing:
     - The launcher (eboot.bin)
-    - The (backup) game engine (game.prx)
+    - The developer build of the game engine runtime (game.prx)
   - A memory stick containing:
     - The data_psp folder/contents (the game assets)
     - The SALT Scores folder/contents
     - The patch installer/installed EBOOT.PBP
-    - The patched game engine (game.prx) if installed.
+    - The user build of the game engine runtime (game.prx) if installed.

 After the game has been run for the first time, and the Game Data Installer process completes, the patch installer EBOOT.PBP is replaced with:
   - The 'patch installed' EBOOT.PBP
-  - The patched GAME.PRX file, which can only be read on the system that ran the patch installer.
+  - The patched GAME.PRX user runtime, which can only be read on the system that ran the patch installer.

+## Two different runtime game engines, two different memory stick images
+There are two different builds of the game engine, each requiring a different file structure on the memory stick.
+  - The developer runtime:
+    - game data must be in a data.pak file
+  - The user runtime:
+    - game data must not be in a data.pak file

-## Boot process and known bugs
+## Boot process
-  1. The launcher checks the memory stick for the data_psp/data.pak file to make sure the game assets are present
+  1. The launcher checks the memory stick for the data_psp/data.pak file to make sure the game data is present
-  2. The launcher runs the patch installer EBOOT.PBP
+  2. The launcher invokes the game data installer for ms0:/PSP/GAME/UCUS94341/EBOOT.PBP
-     * BUG 1: If the patch installer or patch installed eboot is not present it will not proceed to launch the backup game from UMD
+     * Note: If the eboot.pbp is not present it will not proceed to launch the backup game engine from the UMD disc.
+  3. (One time only) The game data installer installs GAME.PRX and locks it to that console's unique FuseID.
-  3. The launcher runs the patched GAME.PRX if present
+  4. The launcher runs the patched ms0:/PSP/GAME/UCUS94341/GAME.PRX if present
-     * BUG 2: GAME.PRX is not validated.
+     * Note: GAME.PRX is not validated.
 If the patch was installed by a different PSP it will attempt to load it anyway and hang or crash.
-  4. If the patched GAME.PRX is missing it launches the backup GAME.PRX from the UMD drive
+  5. If the user runtime GAME.PRX is missing it launches the developer runtime GAME.PRX from the UMD disc.
-  5. The GAME.PRX loads the game data and runs the game
+  6. The selected runtime GAME.PRX loads the game data and runs the game
+     * Notes:
-     - The patched GAME.PRX only loads game data in extracted, un-packed format.
+       - The user runtime GAME.PRX only loads game data in extracted, un-packed format.
-     - The backup GAME.PRX only loads game data from a data.pak archive
+       - The developer runtime GAME.PRX only loads game data from a data.pak archive
-       * BUG 3: The provided data.pak file is a dummy file, which causes the game engine to exit the game.
+       - The data.pak file in the user memory stick image is a dummy file, which causes the game to exit the game.

-## Workarounds
+## Options for running the game
-  1. The official day0 patch fixes or avoids these bugs, but the patch installer has not been preserved.
+  1. Install the user runtime game engine.
+Note the official patch installer has not been recovered.
-  2. Apply these workarounds to successfully invoke the backup game.prx
-     * Ensure the patch install completed eboot.pbp file is present on the memory stick (avoids bug#1)
-     * Remove the game.prx file from the memory stick (avoids bug#2)
+  2. Convert the available user memory stick image to a developer memory stick image:
+     * Delete ms0:/PSP/GAME/UCUS94341/GAME.PRX
-     * replace the empty data.pak with a valid data.pak (avoids bug#3)
+     * Replace the empty data.pak with a valid data.pak (see below)
+  3. Use a cheat engine to patch the game (required for emulators like PPSSPP)

 ## Preservation Status
 |Component|Status|Location/Notes|